I worked for many years as a science teacher in Toronto, Ontario, and now am an occasional teacher working in the local school board.

 - The Law of Electric Charges states: Like charges repel each other while unlike charges attract each other.

-- In some elements such as sodium, the protons of the nucleus have a weaker attraction for its electrons than in other kinds of atoms, and in other elements such as chlorine, the electrons are strongly attracted to nucleus' protons.
+- In some elements such as sodium, the protons of the nucleus have a weaker attraction for its electrons than in other kinds of atoms, and in other elements such as chlorine, the electrons are strongly attracted to the nucleus' protons.

 - In each atom, the number of electrons surrounding the nucleus equals the number of protons in the nucleus.
 A single atom is always electrically neutral.